Best Price Promise

 4. How often do trains run from Munich Central Station (Low Level) to Berlin?

-There are frequent trains from Munich Central Station (Low Level) to Berlin, with 7 trains running each day.
-Enjoy convenient and regular departures throughout the day, ensuring flexible travel options.
-Check the latest schedules for the most accurate and up-to-date information on train timings and availability.
+The route from Munich Central Station (Low Level) to Berlin has a daily frequency of 7 trains, ensuring frequent service.
+This allows you to enjoy convenient and efficient departures throughout the day, giving you flexibility in your travel plans.
+Refer to the most recent schedules for the most precise and current information on train timings and availability.

 Onboard services